 Warren released a plan to address climate change by transitioning the nation to 100 percent clean energy in a decade, pledging to adopt a key goal of former Democratic presidential campaign rival Jay Inslee and calling on the rest of the primary field to do the same.

 Warren is proposing to pay for the plan — which would cost $1 trillion over 10 years — with revenue generated by reversing President Trump’s tax cuts, enacted by Congress in 2017, for large corporations and wealthy individuals.

 Warren’s administration would eliminate coal-fired power plants within a decade and require utilities to move to 100 percent carbon-neutral electricity generation by 2030.
 Warren wrote she’d ensure protections for coal miners “by funding health care and pensions.”
 By 2035, Warren would aim to achieve an electric grid that is “all-clean, renewable, and zero-emission.”

 Warren’s proposal would increase benefits by $200 a month for Social Security recipients and extend the program’s solvency by two decades through increased contribution requirements on the top two percent of earners.

 Warren proposed to pay for the plan by boosting the Social Security contributions — effectively a tax increase — of those making more than $250,000 a year.
 She cited an analysis from Moody’s Analytics that found the benefits hike would lift 4.9 million seniors out of poverty immediately.

-Laura Krantz, Jess Bidgood, and Jazmine Ulloa of the Globe staff contributed.
-Ryan Wangman also contributed.
+Laura Krantz, Jess Bidgood, Jazmine Ulloa, and David Abel of the Globe staff contributed.
+Globe correspondents Syd Stone and Ryan Wangman also contributed.
 Material from Globe wire services was used in this report.